-- Meanwhile, fill the water bath canner with enough water to cover your jars by 1'' and set it on the stovetop.
-Place your jars inside the canner, on the rack, and bring the water to a boil.
-Let the water boil for 5 minutes or so to sanitize the jars and then turn the heat down to keep the water simmering until the jam is ready.
+- Meanwhile, fill the water bath canner with enough water to cover your jars by 1''.
+Set it on the stovetop, turn the heat to high and bring the water to a boil.

-- Use a canning funnel and a spoon to fill the jar with the hot jam.
+- Use a canning funnel and a spoon to fill the jars with the hot jam.
 Make sure to leave 1/2 inch headspace.

-- Use a clean paper towel to clean the rim of the jar.
+Use a clean paper towel to clean the rim of the jar.
 Center the lid and close the jars with the rings, finger tight.

-- Once all of your jars are full of jam and ready for processing, set them on the rack in the canner, cover the canner and bring the water back to a boil.
-Process in boiling water for 15 minutes (make sure to adjust processing time according to the table below if you live in altitude higher than 1000 feet).
+- Once all of your jars are full of jam and ready for processing, set them on the rack in the canner, cover the canner, and process in boiling water for 15 minutes (make sure to adjust processing time according to the table below if you live in altitude higher than 1000 feet).

 - Check that all of your jars have sealed by pressing the center of the lid.
-If there is no movement there it means that the jar is sealed and ready for storage.
+If there is no movement there it means that the jars sealed and ready for storage.
 Remove the band (cause it sticks and rusts), wipe the jars, and store in the pantry or in a kitchen cabinet for up to 18 months.